It happened last week.

 Conflict cannot survive without your participation."Dr. Wayne Dyer

 We all have different inclinations about how to act in such a situation.
-The Thomas-Kilmann Inventory (TKI) is a prominent instrument that delineates most individuals’ preferred conflict-engagement styles.
-According to the TKI, 5 major human tendencies may come into play when we find ourselves in conflict with others.
+The Thomas-Kilmann Inventory (TKI) is the best known analytical instrument that delineates most individuals’ preferred conflict-engagement styles.
+According to the TKI, there are 5 major human tendencies when we find ourselves in conflict with others.
 There is avoiding conflict altogether.
 Accommodating the other party.
 Competing.
 Compromising.
 And collaborating.

-I have already tried to collaborate with Natalia, Frank might think to himself.
+I have already tried to collaborate with Natalia, Javier may think to himself.
 She’s completely unavailable.

 Rage.
 More rage.

-I’m not here to tell Frank what to do.
-If you’re a competer, chances are you will exacerbate a dilemma and not resolve it.
-If you’re prone to avoiding and accommodating, you’re likely to fuel your inner rage.
+I’m not here to tell Javier what to do.
+If you’re a competer, you’re likely to exacerbate a dilemma and not resolve it.
+If you’re prone to avoiding and accommodating, you’re likely to fuel that rage.
 And if you lean toward compromise (that thing Mom and Dad instilled in us as the always desirable outcome), you’re likely to feel deflated and unhappy, most of the time.

 Let us consider another path, shall we!
 It is predicated on the belief that habitual avoidance never works.
 And it affirms that conversation is invariably a good thing.

 No. You’re simply meeting to share your perspective on a matter or situation.
 You are doing so to open the door to a conversation.
-You are also interested in learning about the other person’s perspective.
-If the conversation leads to new ideas and new paths forward – GREAT.
+You’re also interested in learning about the other person’s perspective.
 Bottom-line is, you’re simply having a conversation.
 That’s it.

-If the situation you plan to discuss with your colleague makes you nervous, has caused you anxiety or propelled obsessive thinking within you, it may be helpful to write down in advance what you wish to say in this conversation.
+If the situation you plan to discuss with your colleague makes you nervous, has caused you anxiety or invoked obsessive thinking, it may be helpful to write down in advance what you wish to say in this conversation.
 The act of writing tends to immediately calm us down.
 It helps us think of the simplest, cleanest, least verbose way of expressing what’s on our mind.
 We are literally gathering our thoughts.
-And we’re likely catching any language that might sound inflammatory and not helpful in the conversation.
+And we’re likely catching any language that might sound inflammatory in the conversation.

-Important: Just because we wrote it down doesn’t mean we have to exactly say it that way.
-Do not “cling to your script.”
+Important: Just because we wrote it down doesn’t mean we have to “cling to the script.”
 Trust that the right words will be uttered in the moment, informed by the preparatory writing you did.

 An I-Statement is the simplest, cleanest and most powerful way of saying something that feels hard to express.
 Here is the structure of an I-Statement:

-The key to a successful I-Statement is that we deliver it calmly and matter-of-factly.
+The key to a successful I-Statement is that we deliver it calmly.
 Voices are not raised.
-Because it focuses on OUR experience, it is hard for the other person to argue with an I-Statement.
-The beauty and power of the third leg of the statement is that it invites other persons to think of the impact of their behavior on us – something likely not in their consciousness while they were behaving as they were.
+Because the statement focuses on OUR experience, it is hard for the other person to argue with an I-Statement.
+The beauty of the third leg of the statement is that it invites other persons to think of the impact their behavior has on us – something they likely had not contemplated up until that point.

-This is often the most difficult part in any conversation, especially when we feel slighted by another person, mistreated or misunderstood.
+This is often the most difficult part in any conversation, especially when we feel slighted by someone, mistreated or misunderstood.
 We want to keep talking and talking and talking until we know that they GOT IT.
-Fully understand how infuriating their behavior has been to us.

 Stop.
 Shut up and listen and allow the other person to tell you about their challenges and frustrations.
 It’s really not that hard.
 Stop talking.
 Choose to be curious.
 Listen.
 You don’t need to agree or disagree with anything in this very moment.
 Don’t need to argue or rebut.
 Simply stop talking and listen.

-You may find yourself entering the conversation with a very clear notion of the 3 action items that would instantly solve a dilemma.
+You may be entering the conversation with a very clear notion of the 3 action items that would instantly solve a current dilemma.
 You know exactly what things you want the other person to do differently.
 You’re itching to say Look, here’s what I need from you.
 Got it?

 The ultimate non-forcing?
 It has been drilled into us that a conversation needs to end with action outcomes.
 Perhaps what was needed, in this particular moment, was just the conversation.
-More time to think, perhaps.
+More time to think.
 Another follow-up conversation, perhaps.
 No forced outcomes.
 How liberating is that.

 We’re merely having a conversation.
-Drop the stories in your head that heighten the mental drama around a chat: We’re resolving a conflict.
+Drop the narratives in your head that heighten the mental drama around this conversation: We’re resolving a conflict.
 We’re having a difficult conversation.
 This will be a showdown.